A 6-month-old crying constantly can signal discomfort, hunger, illness, or developmental changes requiring attentive care and soothing strategies.

 |---|---|---|

-| Exclusive Milk Feeding (0-6 months) | Crying due to hunger between feeds or improper latch during breastfeeding. | Feed on demand; ensure proper latch; consult lactation expert if needed. |
+| Exclusive Milk Feeding (0-6 months) | Crying due to hunger between feeds, feeding difficulty, or improper latch during breastfeeding. | Feed on demand; ensure proper latch; consult a lactation expert or pediatrician if needed. |

-| Introduction of Solids (Around 6 months) | Crying caused by food refusal or digestive upset from new textures. | Add solids slowly; observe reactions; maintain milk feeds as main nutrition source. |
+| Introduction of Solids (Around 6 months) | Crying caused by food refusal, frustration with new textures, or digestive upset from new foods. | Add solids slowly; observe reactions; maintain breast milk or formula as a major nutrition source. |

-| Mature Eating Habits (7+ months) | Crying linked with teething pain affecting appetite. | Soothe gums before meals; offer soft foods; maintain hydration with milk/water. |
+| Mature Eating Habits (7+ months) | Crying linked with teething discomfort affecting appetite. | Soothe gums before meals; offer soft foods; maintain hydration with breast milk, formula, and small amounts of water when appropriate. |

 The Role of Parental Response in Managing Crying Episodes